-Regular oil and filter changes can minimize engine wear and prolong the life of your engine.
+Regular motor oil and filter changes can minimize engine wear and prolong the life of your engine.
 Oil gets dirty over time, and can form engine-damaging sludge if it is not changed.

-For optimum protection, the oil and filter should be changed every 3 to 6 months or 3000 miles, whichever comes first, or according to the recommended service schedule in your owners manual.
+For optimum protection, the oil and filter can be changed every 3 to 6 months or 3000 miles, whichever comes first, or according to the recommended service schedule in your owners manual.
 If you do a lot of short trip stop-and-go driving, especially during cold weather, change the oil every 3000 miles.
 If you drive a diesel or a turbocharged engine, change it every 3000 miles.
-If you do mostly highway driving, you can safely extend the oil change interval to 5000 miles.
-Personally, I would NOT recommend pushing the interval beyond 7,500 miles under any conditions.
+If you do mostly highway driving, change your oil every 5000 miles.

-* New oil filter (make sure the size, threaded opening and seal diameter are the same as your old filter)
+* New oil filter (make sure the size, threaded opening and seal diameter are the same as your old filter).

 * Wrench or socket to fit the drain plug on the bottom of the oil pan (a 6-point socket is best because it reduces the risk of rounding off the hex head plug if the plug is really tight).

-* A clean rag
+* A clean rag.

-* Latex or Nitrile rubber gloves (recommended to minimize skin contact with used oil, which can be carcinogenic)
+* Latex or Nitrile rubber gloves (recommended to minimize skin contact with used oil, which can be carcinogenic).

 You can change the oil hot or cold.
 The advantage of changing it hot is that it drains more quickly.
 But you have to be careful not to burn yourself, and up to half a quart of used oil main still remain in the upper parts of the engine.
 The advantage of changing the oil cold is that there's no hot oil to burn you, and the engine has sat long enough for almost all of the oil to have drained down into the oil pan.
-Personally, I'd rather change the oil cold than hot.

 2. Position your catch pan under the engine so it will catch the oil as it drains out of the engine.
 Oil will usually squirt out several inches if the drain plug is located on the side rather than the bottom of the oil pan, so be sure to position your catch pan accordingly.

 6. Place a few drops of fresh oil on your finger and wipe it around the rubber seal on the new oil filter.
 This will help the seal seat properly when the filter is installed.
 Then spin-on the new filter and HAND TIGHTEN it clockwise until it is snug.
-The filter should be turned about three-quarters of a turn after the rubber seal makes contact with the engine.
+The filter should be turned about three-quarters of a turn after the rubber seal makes initial contact with the engine.
 You can use your filter wrench to final tighten the filter if you can't turn it 3/4 turn by hand.
 Just don't over-tighten it or it will be difficult to remove next time.